 Shelter animals Make Great Gifts

-While you may think that a cat is a great gift for someone, there is always that consideration that they’re not the right item for a person, especially if they are a gift for someone who is lonely.
+While you may think that a cat is a great gift for someone, there is always that considering that they’re not the right item for a person, especially if they are a gift for someone who is lonely.
 But, those that have gotten pets in the past have seen some great changes

 Some of the changes include the following: